adelejjeh/adelejjeh.github.io/_pages/about.md

 ---
 Hi!
 I'm Adel Ejjeh, a PhD candidate at the University of Illinois at Urbana-Champaign in the Computer Science department.
 I am co-advised by [Prof. Sarita Adve](http://rsim.cs.illinois.edu/~sadve/) and [Prof. Rob Rutenbar](http://rutenbar.cs.illinois.edu/).
 I am also working closely with [Prof. Vikram Adve](http://vikram.cs.illinois.edu) and his group.
 My primary area of research is Computer Architecture and Compilers.

-Research Interest
+Research Interests
 ------
 I am interested in the emergence of FPGAs in heterogeneous systems, and as such how to make these devices easier to use for those without a hardware background.
-Specifically, we are looking at automating the process of generating efficient FPGA implementations from high-level languages, with minimal programmer hand-holding, using compiler transformations (we are working on this as part of the Heterogeneous Parallel Virtual Machine project described on Vikram's website).
-Also, another aspect which we are planning to look at is redesigning the FPGA memory-susbsystem abstractions to improve host-device interaction in heterogeneous systems with FPGAs.
+Specifically, I am looking at automating the process of generating efficient FPGA implementations from high-level languages, with minimal programmer hand-holding, using compiler transformations.
+Also, another aspect which I am planning to look at is redesigning the FPGA memory-susbsystem abstractions to improve host-device interaction in heterogeneous systems with FPGAs.

 Academic Background
 -----